AthenaDecisionSystems/athena-owl-core/README.md

 ### The OWL Backend

 The OWL Backend is not a runnable project.
-This is a template to be used for demos.
+This is a template to be used for building demos.
 See [Demos](https://github.com/AthenaDecisionSystems/athena-owl-demos) for examples.

 ### The OWL Frontend